seanhoughton/seanhoughton.github.io/_posts/2009-12-22-birch-aquarium.markdown

 - Photography
 tags: []
 ---
-<p>Took a quick trip to the Birch Aquarium to kick off my vacation and shot a little video of the coolest stuff.
-This was all shot with a Cannon 5D MKII in low resolution video mode.</p>
+Took a quick trip to the Birch Aquarium to kick off my vacation and shot a little video of the coolest stuff.
+This was all shot with a Cannon 5D MKII in low resolution video mode.

-<p>httpv://www.youtube.com/watch?v=d3PKldefAtA</p>
+httpv://www.youtube.com/watch?v=d3PKldefAtA